-Finally, whispers have ceased and voices have been raised to audible levels.
-One voice is that of Sen. Al Franken (D-Min.); another voice is that of Harvard educated Andrew Sullivan, former editor of The New Republic, author and blogger.
+Finally, voices that were once whispering have now been raised to audible levels.
+One voice is that of Senator Al Franken (Democrat from Minnesota); another voice is that of Harvard educated Andrew Sullivan, former editor of The New Republic, author and blogger.
 Both voices surfaced Sunday, February 12, 2017, to unequivocally state that President Trump is displaying signs of mental illness.

-Sullivan, appearing on Brian Stelter’s CNN show Reliable Sources to discuss his article (recently published in the bi-weekly New York magazine) entitled “The Madness of King Donald,” said “To have such an unstable figure, incapable of accepting reality, at the center of the world, is an extremely dangerous thing”.1 Sullivan further stated that the president is exhibiting “bonkers” behavior and that journalists are doing the public a disservice tip toeing around the issue.
+Sullivan, appearing on Brian Stelter’s CNN show Reliable Sources to discuss his recent article (published in the bi-weekly New York magazine) titled “The Madness of King Donald,” said “To have such an unstable figure, incapable of accepting reality, at the center of the world, is an extremely dangerous thing”.1 Sullivan further stated that the president is exhibiting “bonkers” behavior and that journalists are doing the public a disservice tiptoeing around the issue.
 In other words, the press should stop ignoring the crazy GOP elephant in the Oval Office; the one with its foot on the nuclear option (more on that in a few paragraphs).

-Gentle reader, you’ll now have to read Sullivan’s article – “The Madness of King Donald”4 – to access more of this brilliant man’s observations on our president’s state of mind.
-To quote more from that article would be disrespectful of his work, of which I am already teeter tottering on doing anyway.
+Well readers, you will have to read Sullivan’s article, “The Madness of King Donald”4, to access more of this brilliant man’s observations on our president’s state of mind.
+To quote more from Sullivan’s article would be disrespectful of his work, of which I am already teeter-tottering on doing.

 “The essential features of a personality disorder are impairments in personality (self and interpersonal) functioning and the presence of pathological personality traits.
 To diagnose narcissistic personality disorder, the following criteria must be met:

 - Significant impairments in personality functioning manifest by: